Younium Blog

 Apart from MRR, you can also track other monthly numbers, such as new accounts, upsells, downsells, and churn.

-For instance, if there are new customers, upgrades to premium packages, or downgrades, you may choose to compute Net MRR.
+For instance, if there are new customers, upgrades to premium packages, or downgrades, you may choose to compute net MRR.

 Certain charges and items are excluded when calculating monthly recurring revenue.
 These include charges such as: